BenBeresfordJones/MGBC/README.md

 Welcome to the MMGC repository!
 Here you will find the pipelines, scripts and data files required to establish the average mouse microbiome at the species-level and further compare the microbiotas of humans and mice.

-This work is currently under review for publication :fire:.
+This work is currently under review for publication :microscope:.